chrace-sun/chrace-sun/README.md

 - 👋 Hi, I’m @chrace-sun
 - 👀 I’m interested in robotics
-- 🌱 I’m currently learning git and github
+- 🌱 I’m currently learning how to use git and github
 - 💞️ I’m looking to collaborate on Micro-bit_Spacecraft_Game
 - 📫 How to reach me chrace_sun@qq.com